 Early in 2016, after demonstrating the system’s capabilities in the lab, AMP introduced its robotics technology to the Altogether MRF.
 Built in 2007, the facility saw a significant equipment upgrades in 2011 and 2015.

-When Resource Recycling published an in-depth article on robotics in its June 2016 print edition, Horowitz said his company had begun testing a robot on a container line at a U.S. MRF but didn’t disclose the location.
+When Resource Recycling published an in-depth article on robotics in its June 2016 print edition, Horowitz said his company had begun testing a robot on a container line at a U.S. MRF.

-Recently, Horowitz said that, through last summer, he and his staff had been testing different types of robotic systems at the MRF.
+Recently, Horowitz said he and his staff had been testing different types of robotic systems at the MRF through last summer.
 They encountered unanticipated headaches bringing the robot out of the lab and into a working facility.
 Among them: problems caused by dust and vibrations.
 In 2016, they worked to overcome those and other challenges, including the wider-than-expected variety of cartons tossed into Denver’s recycling carts.

 What became obvious to Horowitz early on was that as crucial as overcoming technical issues was, having a patient partner such as Alpine Waste & Recycling was more important, he said.